corinagum/WebChat-release-testing/common/customizations/direct-line-speech.md

-## Steps to test
+## Steps to test Direct Line Speech

-1. Web Chat is loaded
+1. Type `user id` to display user ID
-1. Check `<meta>` or version table below to see the version number should be `4.8.0` and not a pre-release
+   - The user ID should be in GUID format to indicate using Direct Line Speech channel
 1. User can send a simple message
    - Bot will respond with a simple response
 1. User can say a simple message using microphone